LemmyNet/rfcs/0000-plugins.md

 ## Plugin Licensing

-Plugins can use any license chosen by the developer, including proprietary.
-This ensures that plugins can integrate with proprietary libaries, for example Android/iOS push notifications.
+Plugins can use any [OSI-approved open source licenses](https://opensource.org/licenses).
+Unlike Lemmy's AGPL license, most of them don't require sharing the source code with people who use it over a network, so the source code only needs to be made available to server admins.

 # Drawbacks